 At Ad Fontes Academy, an accredited member of the Association of Classical and Christian Schools (ACCS), we use a historic classical educational approach based on a Christ-centered worldview to teach the foundations of Christian faith and tradition and the tools of learning, thinking, and expression through the liberal arts.

 This unity of Christian faith and tradition and the classical model of education, applied to our day, is the distinctive core of an Ad Fontes education.
-It is an education that shapes character and virtue without neglecting intelligence and wisdom.
+It is a classical Christian education that shapes character and virtue without neglecting intelligence and wisdom.

 The teaching of the seven liberal arts (the Trivium and Quadrivium) formed the educational foundation of Western culture until the radical curriculum changes and modern educational theories of the past 75 years.
 Ad Fontes Academy is committed to recovering the educational method upon which the achievements of Western culture were founded.

 The Trivium emphasizes three important sets of skills that have been largely ignored in the last century:

 - The “grammar” of each subject: the core knowledge one needs to know about each area of study

 - Logical thinking skills: the ability to ask the right questions and draw proper conclusions

 - Rhetorical skills: the ability to speak and write clearly, gracefully, and persuasively

 While we focus on all these skills throughout their years at Ad Fontes, there are particular stages of students’ development when it is time to teach them formally and more intensively.